 There are problems of course.
 The income gap is large between the rich and poor, something that has garnered quite a lot of attention recently.
 In addition, unemployment is still a problem, though it has decreased significantly in recent years.
 While the US has recovered well from the Global Financial Crisis, there are still lingering issues and slowdowns.
 These have only been exacerbated due to the effects of COVID-19.

 Both the US dollar and US economy have huge importance across the globe.
 The dollar is almost always the point of comparison for other currencies, as well as being the world’s most common reserve currency.
 Though other countries, namely China, are rapidly rising in economic terms, the US remains hugely influential and important across the financial world.

-Whether you need to buy US dollars or one of many other currencies, we’ve got you covered with FXtoGO and at your nearest Continental branch!
-You can also track the exchange rate of your favourite currency with Rate Watch.
+Whether you need to buy US dollars or one of many other currencies, we’ve got you covered at your nearest Continental branch!

 Stay informed.
 Stay Current.